hughesc/brute-force-text-edit/README.md

 -Does not implement all c++ keywords correctly.
 If there is a shorter one contained in a longer one,
 	the editor gets confused.
 Examples: xor_eq, char32_t, or_eq...

+-No error checking when adding a syntax highlighting file.
+Links can be added without the actual file.

 Desired Features:
 -----------------
--Indicator for when lines cannot be shown completely on the terminal

 -Redo/Undo

+-Cut/Paste

 -Easily work on multiple files

--Easily add new programming languages to the editor
+-Help function